cmulhollandd/FakeDeep/README.md

 # FakeDeep
-## A kinda shitty deepfake implementation
+## A sort of terrible deepfake implementation
 ***
 This isn't really gonna work that well so theres probably no point but whatever